xortuna/staticsitegenerator/README.md

 ## Example Markdown ##

-Markdown files can be used to ease of content creation without the hassle of authoring HTML files.
+Markdown files can be used to ease of content creation without the hassle of authoring individual HTML files.
 The markdown files get combined with a __template.html file to create a html sub directory.

+Traditional templating syntax is not supported in markdown, but the metadata syntax is supported.

 e.g mypost.md gets transformed into /mypost/index.html

-/blog/posts/mypost1.md An example blog post with meta data prefixed (the metadata is used in the template to set things like the page title etc)
+/blog/posts/mypost1.md An example blog post with meta data prefixed (the metadata is used in the template to describe the page title, post date etc)
 ```MARKDOWN
 {#post.title:Top 5 Ski Runs in Val d'Isère#}
 {#post.date:16 September 2024#}